clevyr/jackpot-backup/README.md

 ## Where does it store backups?

-Depot currently stores your files:
+Jackpot currently stores your files:
   * Locally
   * Remotely to S3 (optional)
   * *More coming soon*